Skip to content

 Tip

 By default, mouse scrolling is disabled in tmux.
-To enable it:
+Follow these steps to enable it:

 set -g mouse on